pascalbartschi/DataScience-Portfolio/03-Machine-Learning/Supervised/Review-Scores-with-Transformers/README.md

 This script tackles an NLP problem where product reviews are used to predict scores ranging from 0 to 10.
 The preprocessing step involves using a lightweight spaCy model to clean the text, including stop-word removal, lemmatization, and handling negations.
 The preprocessed text data is split into training and validation sets in a 9:1 ratio.

 The regression task is performed using the `DistilBERT` model, a variant of BERT.
 In the first layer of the regression network, the input is tokenized using the BERT tokenizer and passed through the model to obtain the CLS token representation in the hidden layer, which is then regularized using a dropout layer.
 Before producing the final output, this representation is passed through a linear layer.
 The network is trained in an alternating loop that calls `model.train()` and `model.eval()` to monitor the training process and avoid overfitting.

+The population risk (loss on public, unseen data) of the final solution added up to 3.35 on 10k reviews.